fredbrowne/turboYAML/README.md

 - 0.0.1 (2023-07-25): Initial release.

+- 0.0.2 (2023-07-26): Added support for processing multiple files and unifying the output in a single YAML file.
+Implemented the `--yaml` parameter to specify the YAML output file.
+Updated the README with new functionalities and disclaimers.
+Improved error handling and logging.

 ## Feedback

 We value your feedback!
 If you have any questions, suggestions, or encounter any issues while using turboyaml, please feel free to open an issue or reach out to us.